tigerfarm/notifyweb/address/README.md

 #### Files in the "address" directory

 - [webserver.js](webserver.js) : a NodeJS Express HTTP Server that serves the client files.
-- [sendAddress.js](sendAddress.js) : a NodeJS command line program to send a Twilio Notify notification using the device application address.
+- [sendAddress.js](sendAddress.js) : a NodeJS command line program to send a Twilio Notify notification using the device application address(FCM token).
+- [sendFcmNotification.js](sendFcmNotification.js) : a NodeJS command line program to send a Firebase notification(not using Twilio Notify) using the FCM token.
 - [docroot/index.html](docroot/index.html) : Client HTML, includes Client JavaScript functions
 - [docroot/firebase-messaging-sw.js](docroot/firebase-messaging-sw.js) : Background notification processing